zkonduit/halo2/README.md

-## Icicle Halo2 Usage Guide
+## halo2

-This repository contains a ICICLE integration fork of [ezkl-halo2](https://github.com/zkonduit/halo2), designed for efficient proof generation using CUDA.
+This is ezkl's fork of privacy-scaling-explorations/halo2, including GPU contributions from Ingonyama [described here](https://github.com/ingonyama-zk/halo2) which enable efficient proof generation using CUDA.

 ### Prerequisites